 The National Wildlife Federation's state and territorial affiliates form the backbone of the Federation.
 Our 51 affiliate partners are leaders on state and local conservation efforts, employing dedicated conservationists who are making real strides in protecting our natural resources.
 Explore the opportunities below to work for an affiliate organization and join the Federation family.

-Albany, New York
+New York, New York

-Place your order today for the themed box that delivers everything you need to create family memories while discovering nature and wildlife.Read More
+Place your order today for the themed box that delivers everything you need to create family memories while discovering nature and wildlife.Learn More

 You don't have to travel far to join us for an event.
 Attend an upcoming event with one of our regional centers or affiliates.